flyyufelix/flyyufelix.github.io/_posts/2017-10-24-distributional-bellman.md

 **Figure 3**: Towards the end of episode.
 Ammo runs out.
 Value distributions collpase to zero (actually slight negative since there is a negative reward at the end of the episode for getting killed)

-It’s glad to see that the value distributions learned by C51 make a lot of sense and are highly interpretable.
+It’s glad to see that the value distributions learned by C51 make sense and are highly interpretable.
 I strongly encourage you to plot out the distribution and check if they make sense for your particular environment, even if the algorithm works.

 #### Comparison with DDQN

-Now we answer our second question, which is how C51 perform compared to DDQN.
-We can see from the performance chart that C51 has a noticeable lead in average kills.
+Now we answer our second question, which is how C51 stacks up against DDQN.
+We can see from the performance chart that C51 has a noticeable lead in average kills overall.
 Due to their similarly in nature (i.e. both rely on Bellman updates), their overall convergence rates and score variances are very similar.
-Both algorithms showcased impressive convergence rate in the first 1000 episodes, DDQN even outperformed C51 briefly from episode 1000 to 3000.
+Both algorithms showed impressive convergence rate in the first 1000 episodes, DDQN even outperformed C51 briefly from episode 1000 to 3000.
 However, after episode 3000, C51 caught up and surpassed DDQN and have maintained that lead (around 1 to 2 average kills) for the remaining 1200 episodes.
 In fact, the gain in performance for C51 over DDQN is not as big as I would have expected, considering that the paper reported a doubling of performance on the Atari Learning Environment (ALE).
-Perhaps VizDoom Defend the Center is not the ideal environment to showcase to true power of Distributional Bellman.
+Perhaps VizDoom Defend the Center is not the ideal environment to showcase the true power of Distributional Bellman.

 ### Conclusion

-In my opinion, Distributional Bellman is a very interesting and theoretically sound way to model reinforcement learning problem that deserves more attention.
+In my opinion, Distributional Bellman is a very interesting and theoretically sound way to model reinforcement learning problem.
 As mentioned in the article and testified by many experiements, there are many benefits of modeling value distribution instead of the expected value.
 There is also a simple and feasible implementation C51 that consistently outperforms DDQN in both Atari and VizDoom environments.
 I would love to see higher adoption of distributional methods.
 Last of all, my Keras implementation of C51 can be found in my [github](https://github.com/flyyufelix/C51-DDQN-Keras){:target="_blank"}.
 Feel free to use it for your own problem.